 In addition, any business operating as a TNC in Saskatoon is required to obtain a Transportation Network Company Licence.
 The licensing fee structure is a flat annual fee based on the number of vehicles in the fleet, as well as a monthly fee of $0.20 per trip conducted by the TNC.
 A surcharge of $0.07 per trip must also be remitted monthly.
 The purpose of this surcharge is to support the provision of wheelchair accessible taxi service.

 |$0.07 per Trip Accessibility Surcharge|

-If you are going to increase your fleet size and the increased number of vechicles will put you in a new annual license category, you must obtain the corresponding license for the increased number of vehicles before adding the new vehicles.
-The license is valid for one year, with a new one-year term starting whenever upgrading to a higher value license.
+If you are going to increase your fleet size, the increased number of vehicles will put you in a new annual licence category, you must obtain the corresponding licence for the increased number of vehicles before adding the new vehicles.
+The licence is valid for one year, with a new one-year term starting whenever upgrading to a higher value licence.

-If you are interested in becoming a TNC driver, please contact a licensed TNC.
-Drivers are approved by the TNC and do not hold a City of Saskatoon license.
-Visit www.sgi.sk.ca/rideshare for more information on TNC driver requirements.
+If you are interested in becoming a TNC driver, contact a licensed TNC.
+Drivers are approved by the TNC and do not hold a City of Saskatoon licence.
+Please visit the following:

 - www.sgi.sk.ca/rideshare for information on TNC driver requirements;

 - https://www.uber.com/ca/en/e/drive/saskatoon-sk-ca/ for information on how to register as a driver.